keiranworrell/terraform-challenge/README.md

 I've also created a module for a security group which can be reused.
 I've used this multiple times for this application, creating a security group for each of the ALB, EC2s, and RDS.
 This ensures that the ALB can recieve any incoming traffic, the EC2s can only be contacted via the ALB, and the RDS can only be reached from these EC2s.

 locals.tf contains a tag definition that is passed into each module, so other applications that use the modules can follow their own tagging structure.
 By keeping the tags defined in locals.tf it will be easy to add new tags to this environment, such as details on infrastructure ownership and cost tracking.

 This application can be deployed using the root main.tf file, but I have set up the environments directory to define different backends and variables for a dev and prod environment.
 To deploy this application you could run the following commands from the root directory:

 ```
 terraform init -backend-config=./environments/dev/backend.tf
-terraform apply -var-file="./environments/dev/terraform.tfvars" -var "db_password=${DB_PASSWORD}"-var "db_username=${DB_USERNAME}"
+terraform apply -var-file="./environments/dev/terraform.tfvars" -var "db_password=${DB_PASSWORD}" -var "db_username=${DB_USERNAME}"
 ```

 This command also sets the database username and password variables.
 I haven't included these credentials in any file, and enforced that they must be supplied in the terraform apply command, to ensure that they are sourced correctly from a secret manager upon runtime.

 ### Further Use